 Asana makes available names used throughout the organization.
 When I wrote Sendana there was much discussion about limiting to Project Members or Project Guests or Team members which the Project is in.
-I instructed my programmer to limit available followers and assignees to project members or project guests.
-I was rather animate about this but then we changed to a broader scope of people anticipating that projects could have followers for example outside the project, (senior management, related projects where they may depend on each other etc).
+I instructed my programmer to limit available collaborators and assignees to project members or project guests.
+I was rather animate about this but then we changed to a broader scope of people anticipating that projects could have collaborators for example outside the project, (senior management, related projects where they may depend on each other etc).
 I still don’t know what the right answer is but for now I am leaning towards a more broad base availability.
-You do have to be careful when adding assignee and followers.
-My fear was a project to terminate a department and then have somebody be added as a follower in the steps necessary.
+You do have to be careful when adding assignee and collaborators.
+My fear was a project to terminate a department and then have somebody be added as a collaborator in the steps necessary.

 I get why this makes sense for many uses.
 Perhaps you can help me figure out a work around for my situation?